Visit www.musictherapy.ca to learn more about becoming a music therapist in Canada

 To illustrate that this, we'll take another look at the scenario above.

 2) I had no professional boundaries.
 I did not understand about liability issues with regard to taking them to my home.
-As an Accredited Music Therapist, I am now bound by my professional practise, and by the code of ethics laid out for me through the Canadian Association for Music Therapy.
+As an Accredited Music Therapist, I am now bound by my professional practise, and by the code of ethics laid out for me through the Canadian Association of Music Therapists.

 4) As a young workshop assistant, I had very little understanding of the conditions of the individuals I was working with.
 I was learning, but had nothing to back up my work in music.
 I had no idea of the depths to which music could take them, and no idea of what to do if anyone had gone to those depths.